98.7% of our Education Studies graduates were in work or further study within six months of completing this course.

 92% of students were satisfied with the teaching of this course, according to the 2015 National Student Survey (NSS).

 You’ll be taught using a variety of methods from directed study, lectures, seminars, and tutorials.
-During stage two, you’ll have the opportunity to undertake a 12-day placement in an educational setting of your choice.
+If you choose a specialist pathway, you'll undertake compulsory work placements.
+If you choose not to study a pathway, you will have the choice of completing a 12-day work placement in an education setting.

 How you're assessed

 You won’t have to take any exams as you’ll be assessed through case study analysis, essays, portfolios, presentations and reports.

 A range of opportunities are available to you, including in education-related fields, like social or health care contexts, careers and guidance, and the voluntary sector.

 Past graduates now enjoy careers as higher level teaching assistants, welfare child protection officers, early years practitioners, care assistants, and community learning facilitators.
 You could also develop a career in SEND occupations, such as SENCOs, SEND teachers or SEND management.

 "My tutors and their lectures have been more than I could ever ask for.
 The placements I have undertaken have enhanced my learning; for instance, within my psychology modules, I have been able to support my academic writing with real world evidence.”